Who gets the dog?

 • Do you both want to remain involved?

-• If you have human children, what might be in their best interests in terms of arrangements for your pets?
+• If you have children, what might be in their best interests in terms of arrangements for your pets?

 • Will you have new living arrangements, and are they suitable for your pet?